apache/incubator-hugegraph-doc/config/config-option.md

 config option            | default value               | descrition
 ------------------------ | --------------------------- | -------------------------------------------------------------------------------
-hbase.hosts              | localhost                   | The hostname or ip address of HBase zookeeper. hbase.port               | 2181                        | The port address of HBase zookeeper.
-hbase.threads_max        | 64                          | The max threads num of hbase connections.
+hbase.hosts              | localhost                   | The hostnames or ip addresses of HBase zookeeper, separated with commas. hbase.port               | 2181                        | The port address of HBase zookeeper. hbase.threads_max        | 64                          | The max threads num of hbase connections.
 hbase.znode_parent       | /hbase                      | The znode parent path of HBase zookeeper.